Competition and Diversity in Generative AI: Competition under a Single Tool

 First, we must define ``diversity'' more precisely.
 All of our results will use a particularly strong notion of the relative diversity of distributions known as \textit{majorization}:

 \begin{definition}[Majorization] For distributions $\bp, \bq \in \Delta(\pi)$, $\bp$ majorizes $\bq$ if

 We write this as $\bp \succ \bq$. \end{definition}

 Majorization provides a useful notion of the relative diversity of discrete distributions.
 By definition, if $\bp \succ \bq$, then $\phi(\bp) \le \phi(\bq)$ for any Schur-concave function $\phi$ \citep[e.g.,~][]{olkin2014inequalities}.
 (And similarly, $\bp \succ \bq$ implies $\phi(\bp) \ge \phi(\bq)$ for any Schur-convex function $\phi$.)
 Standard measures of diversity, such as Shannon~\citep{shannon1948mathematical}, R{\'e}nyi~\citep{renyi1961measures}, and Tsallis~\citep{tsallis1988possible} entropies, are Schur-concave.
-As a result, $\bp \succ \bq$ implies $\bp$ has lower entropy than $\bq$.
-Similarly, measures of inequality like the Gini coefficient~\citep{gini1912variabilita} are Schur-convex, so we can also interpret $\bp \succ \bq$ to say that $\bp$ is more ``unequal'' than $\bq$.
-We will present our results in terms of majorization, and intuitively, we can understand ``$\bp$ majorizes $\bq$'' ($\bp \succ \bq$) as ``$\bp$ is less diverse than $\bq$.''
+Thus, the following holds: \begin{proposition}[Majorization implies entropy ordering \citep{olkin2014inequalities}] If $\bp \succ \bq$, then $H(\bp) \le H(\bq)$ for Shannon, R{\'e}nyi, or Tsallis entropy $H$. \end{proposition} Similarly, measures of inequality like the Gini coefficient~\citep{gini1912variabilita} are Schur-convex, so we can also interpret $\bp \succ \bq$ to say that $\bp$ is more ``unequal'' than $\bq$.
+Majorization is equivalent to first-order stochastic dominance over ranks in the case where the permutation $\pi$ is fixed.

+Given that our goal will be to show that competition increases entropy, it suffices to state our results in terms of majorization.
+Intuitively, we can understand ``$\bp$ majorizes $\bq$'' ($\bp \succ \bq$) as ``$\bp$ is less diverse than $\bq$.''
 We begin by showing that increasing the number of players $n$ increases equilibrium diversity.
 All proofs in this section are deferred to \Cref{app:diversity}.

 \begin{restatable}[More players $\Longrightarrow$ more diverse equilibria]{theorem}{divn} For all $n \ge 2$, $\bd \in \R_{\ge 0}^K$, $s \in \sall$,

 \end{restatable}